 The narrative in the proposed rule preamble identifies five factors that OIG will consider in initiating investigations, but it would be very helpful if OIG could indicate in the final rule whether these five factors are equally weighted or whether some are more heavily weighted.
 For example, is evidence of patient harm more likely to result in an OIG investigation than is a practice that was long duration but did not result in patient harm.
 This is simply an example, but additional clarity would be extremely helpful.

 We also request that OIG provide more specific guidance its final rule and accompanying materials on how it will evaluate “intent” in allegations of information blocking for investigation.
 If possible, examples of what an Actor might do to demonstrate that it did not have the requisite intent would help Actors implement their programs to assure compliance with the information blocking requirements.
+Additionally, it would be helpful if OIG could provide examples of the types of “innocent mistakes” for which it will not bring enforcement actions.

 Examples of single and multiple violations and definition of “violation”